 Kalash Valley Pakistan

-The Kalash live southwest of Chitral, in the Khyber-Pakhtunkhwa province, in what is usually referred as the Kalash Valley.
+The Kalash live southwest of Chitral, in the Khyber-Pakhtunkhwa province, in what is usually referred to as the Kalash Valley.
 There are in fact three separate Kalash valleys, together called Kalasha Desh.
 The larger valley of Bamburet (Bumburet), the medium sized village of Rumboor (Rumbur), and the smaller and more traditional valley of Birir.
 Bamburet Valley, in turn, is composed of five different communities, each with different interesting cultural aspects.

 We spent four days in Rumboor, and one day in Brun (Broon), one of the Bamburet villages.
 Rumboor was more manageable as the village is quite compact and not as touristy as Bamburet.
 The few days let us met the Kalash personally, as we were the only tourists around.
 Bamburet is more developed regarding tourist infrastructure and spread out, which means one has to move through the different villages to experience the Kalash traditions.